Table of Contents

-Cash equivalents include short-term certificates of deposit and treasury bills.
 They are called “cash equivalents” because they can be converted into cash in a very short time, so they might as well be considered equal to cash.

 Businesses with healthy amounts of cash and cash equivalents will be able to meet their short-term debt obligations with ease.

-Inventory refers to the stock of goods that a business has at any point of time.
+Inventory refers to the stock of goods that a business has at any point in time.
 This is included under current assets since it is expected to be sold and converted into cash within the coming year.

 These are liquid financial instruments that can be easily and quickly converted into cash.
 Their maturity is usually less than a year, which is why marketable securities are considered to be highly liquid.

 Instead of letting liquid cash sit idle in a bank account, businesses might choose to invest this cash into short-term liquid securities.
-These securities earn a small amount of interest and are also very easily converted back into liquid cash.
+These securities earn a small amount of interest and are very easily converted back into liquid cash.